 Is It A Virus Or Allergies?
 What You Should Know - McGovern Allergy And Asthma Clinic

 Is it a virus or allergies?
 If you are feeling under the weather during this time, you may wonder whether you have contracted a virus or are experiencing allergy symptoms.
 While there are some overlapping symptoms for viruses and allergies, it’s important to know the key differences when determining a course of action for your symptoms.
+Understanding the distinctions between these two, virus or allergies, can help you manage your health better and seek appropriate care.

 Allergies vs. Viruses